akintunero/My-DevOps-Projects/Deploying a Python Flask App on AWS EC2/ReadMe.md

 Before you begin, ensure you have the following prerequisites:

 - An AWS account with the necessary permissions to create and manage EC2 instances.
-- AWS CLI installed and configured with access credentials.
 - SSH key pair created for connecting to the EC2 instance.
 - Basic knowledge of Python, Flask, and the command line.